 After thoroughly researching the state of students post the MiM Degree, we have come up with a comprehensive article to show how the career of a typical MiM student progresses.

-If you observe the demographic of a MiM classroom, the first thing you will notice is that an average MiM student has very little work experience.
+If you observe the demographics of a MiM classroom, the first thing you will notice is that an average MiM student has very little work experience.
 This is no coincidence, as the Masters in Management is targeted at students with 0-2 years of work experience, looking to START a career in the field of Management.
 This is the primary difference between the aim of the MiM and the MBA degree, as one joins the MBA to shift careers, aiming to enter the field of management after gaining experience in other industries.

-As the average MiM student has very little work experience, they are primed to bag entry level roles.
+As the average MiM student has very little work experience, they are primed to bag entry-level roles.
 Due to these differences in age and work experience between an MBA and MiM graduate, along with the disparity in the curriculum between both the degrees, employers tend to treat MiM and MBA students as distinct markets.

 Similar to almost any other degree, job prospects, however, vary greatly with the country’s immigration policy and the quality of the school chosen.
-Choosing a reputed B-School will greatly enhance your job opportunities, while staying in a country with lenient immigration policies cements your chances of getting a work permit and staying in the country.
+Choosing a reputed B-School will greatly enhance your job opportunities while staying in a country with lenient immigration policies cements your chances of getting a work permit and staying in the country.
 Several other factors also come into play, such as your nationality, your proficiency of the local language and your age among many others.

-Hence, one can never be sure about the job prospects, but one thing is certain.
+Hence, one can never be sure about job prospects, but one thing is certain.
 MiM degrees are a popular alternative to the well-known MBAs among students and employers alike.
-Employers look for young and insightful recruits since they can be moulded into an asset for the company more easily.
+Employers look for young and insightful recruits since they can be molded into an asset for the company more easily.
 Young employees tend to be much more energetic, and eager to apply their knowledge in a business construct.
 They also learn fast, are more adaptive, and less hesitant to take risks.
 Seeing these qualities combined with a passion in business, companies are more likely to invest in them and hire them.